7 Best Kauai Snorkeling Spots

 *Kid Friendly *Lifeguard *Outdoor Showers *Public Restrooms *Huge Playground

-Lydgate Beach Park was created by a couple who wanted a safe space for children to swim in the ocean.
-This is a very family friendly place!
-This shallow Kauai snorkeling site is protected from the open sea.
-For the little ones, there is a natural saltwater wading pool.
-You’ll be able to relax completely, because Lydgate has everything you’ll need: lifeguards, restrooms, shaded picnic tables, trash cans, and a huge playground!
-For those of you interested in ancient Hawaiian history and culture, you can venture – respectfully, of course – to the edge of the Hikinaakala Heiau.
-This sacred temple was built for worshipping the sun, and the power of the place can easily be felt today.
-Make sure to heed the signs declaring “kapu,” and stay off the temple grounds – mahalo!
-When you’re facing the ocean, the heiau is on the far left of Lydgate Park, near the Wailua River.
+For those interested in Hawaiian history and culture, venture respectively to the edge of the Hikinaakala Heiau.
+This sacred temple was built to worship the sun, and the power of the place can easily be felt to this day.
+Be sure to heed the signs declaring “kapu,” and stay off the temple grounds.
+When facing the ocean, the heiau is on the far left of Lydgate Park, near the Wailua River.

 Lydgate Beach Snorkel Rentals